Lithuanian Confederation of Industrialists

 The Lithuanian Confederation of Industrialists (Lietuvos pramonininku konfederacija) or LPK is a major association of industry associations and companies in Lithuania which represents the interests of large industrialists and employers.
-The Confederation in an umbrella organization uniting 52 trade and 5 regional associations and 24 non-associated members which comprise over 2700 medium and large enterprises from various public and private sectors.
+The Confederation in an umbrella organization uniting 50 trade and 9 regional associations and 31 non-associated members which comprise over 4000 medium and large enterprises from various public and private sectors.
+They cover all the main sectors of industry, which generates 41 % of Lithuanian GDP.
 Confederation membership is entirely voluntary.
-LPK members cover all the main sectors of industry, generating 83% of Lithuanian exports and 46% of total Lithuanian GDP.